 The NZNPA (NZ Players Association) are engaged with NNZ to ensure player contracts and conditions align to professional work standards and expectations.
 High Performance Sport New Zealand (HPSNZ) are contracted by CNZ to provide athlete services in nutrition, athlete life, conditioning, mental skills and physiotherapy.
 Each players’ individual performance plan (IPP) reflects her broad spectrum of on and off court needs identified to assist the player to enhance both her life and netball performances.
 Standards in conditioning are measured and checked against NNZ national performance guidelines and protocols.

-Each ANZ Premiership team comprises of 10 contracted players, up to 4 wider squad members (WSM) and an allowance of training partners.
-All Pulse contracted athletes are committed to a professional netball environment from December to July during which time they are expected to reside in Wellington for the duration of the programme season.
+Each ANZ Premiership team comprises of 10 contracted players and an allowance of training partners.
+All Pulse contracted athletes are committed to a professional netball environment from November to July during which time they are expected to reside in Wellington for the duration of the programme season.

 All Pulse players complete an induction process, which includes physical screenings along with life management skills to ensure transitions into the performance environment are well managed and successful for Pulse and the player.
 Following inductions, all players are engaged in off-season training programmes with regular monitoring to ensure they enter the season in the best physical condition to perform.